Three-body universality in the B meson sector: Molecule-meson scattering amplitudes

 \subsection{$\mathbf{Z_b B}$ scattering}

 We start with the simplest scattering process where two of the three bottom mesons are pseudoscalars.
 The integral equation for the corresponding scattering amplitude $T$ is shown in Fig.~\ref{Z_B_scattering}.
-Using the vertex factors which follow from the Lagrangian density Eq.~(\ref{Lagrangian}), we have
+Before proceeding further, let us present the independent tree-level amplitudes for the $Z^{(\prime)}B^{(*)}$ systems.
+Using the vertex factors, see Fig.~\ref{fig: feynrule}, which follow from the Lagrangian density Eq.~(\ref{Lagrangian}), we have